 Who Should Get a Living Trust in Florida?

 Living trusts are not just for the rich.
 However, the size of your estate and whether or not you have dependents are two key considerations when deciding whether you need a living trust.
-The fact that Florida uses the Uniform Probate Code may also influence your decision, especially if you have a smaller or less complex estate.
-In that case, a will may be enough, especially because Florida offers a simplified probate process to certain estates worth less than $75,000.
+The fact that Florida no longer uses the Uniform Probate Code may also influence your decision, especially if you have a large or complex estate.
+If not, a will may be enough, especially because Florida offers a simplified probate process to certain estates worth less than $75,000.

 There are downsides to living trusts.
 In general, living trusts are more complicated and costly to create than wills.
 Living trusts also give family members a longer period to challenge the estate in court, possibly complicating matters after you’ve died.